XRPLF/xrpl-dev-portal/content/concepts/transactions/finality-of-results/index.md

 ---
 html: finality-of-results.html
 parent: transactions.html
+seo:
-blurb: Learn when the outcome of a transaction is final and immutable.
+    description: Learn when the outcome of a transaction is final and immutable.
 labels:
   - Transaction Sending
   - Blockchain